ved1beta/kaggle_pr_compition/README.md

-Title: Titanic Survival Prediction Model
-Description:
-This GitHub repository contains a machine learning model that predicts the survival chances of a five-passenger based on their age, ticket price, and sex.
-The model utilizes popular libraries such as:
+This GitHub repository presents a machine learning model designed to predict the survival chances of passengers on the Titanic based on their age, ticket price, and sex.
+Utilizing popular libraries such as Pandas, NumPy, PyTorch, and Matplotlib, the model was developed and trained on the Titanic dataset.
+Following rigorous testing and evaluation, the model was submitted to Kaggle, achieving a notable 50th percentile score.
+The repository encompasses various stages of the project, including data preprocessing and exploration, model development and training, evaluation metrics, and visualization, as well as the Kaggle submission and results.
+By exploring this repository, users can gain insights into the project's methodology and findings, and even contribute to enhancing the model's performance.
-  Pandas for data manipulation and analysis
-  NumPy for numerical computations
-  PyTorch for building and training the neural network model Matplotlib for data visualization
-The model was trained on the Titanic dataset and submitted to Kaggle, achieving a 50th percentile score.
-The repository includes:
-  Data preprocessing and exploration
-  Model development and training
-  Evaluation metrics and visualization
-  Kaggle submission and results
-Feel free to explore the repository, use the model, and contribute to improve its performance!
-;)